apphp/pretty-print/README.md

 ## Usage

 Note: When used in web (non-CLI) environments, output is automatically wrapped in `<pre>` to preserve spacing.
 In CLI, no wrapping is applied.
+When you request a string to be returned (see `return` option), no auto-wrapping is applied.

 ### Global helper functions